What is syphilis?

 Screening for syphilis is recommended as part of prenatal screening for anyone who is pregnant.
 If you are pregnant, speak to your health care provider to learn about your risk of getting STIs, including syphilis.
 They can help determine if you need STI screening.

 You can access testing directly at certain lab locations in B.C.
 To locate the nearest testing clinic or get tested online, visit Smart Sex Resource at https://smartsexresource.com/sex-talk/talk-about-it and/or Get Checked Online at www.getcheckedonline.com.

 What are the complications?

 If you are not treated for syphilis, complications may occur early on in the infection or several years later.
-Complications may be neurologic (such as hearing or vision loss, or dizziness) or damage to your brain, heart and other organs in your body, which can lead to death.
+Complications may be neurologic (hearing or vision loss, dizziness) or cause damage to your brain, heart and other organs in your body, which can lead to death.

-Untreated syphilis in a pregnant woman can cause complications for her baby.
-Such as a miscarriage, premature birth or stillbirth, low birth weight, or cause the baby to be born with syphilis (called congenital syphilis).
+Untreated syphilis in a pregnant person can cause complications such as a miscarriage, premature birth or stillbirth, low birth weight, or cause the baby to be born with syphilis (called congenital syphilis).

 What is the treatment?

 During any stage, syphilis can be treated with antibiotics.
 Antibiotic treatment cannot undo the damage already caused by syphilis in the late latent stage, but it can prevent further damage.
 After treatment, you must have blood tests to make sure the treatment worked.

 Your sexual partners within the last 3 to 12 months should be tested and treated for syphilis.
 This will depend on what stage of syphilis you are diagnosed with.
 Do not have sex until 2 weeks after you and your partner(s) have finished the treatment and you have confirmed that the treatment was effective.